AshtonIzmev/covid-19-pandemic-simulation/README.md

 # covid-19-pandemic-simulation
 "Life simulation" of a SEIR inspired model to better understand pandemic using python.

-This project is subject to heavy changes until the 2020-04-20.

 # Getting started
 ```bash
 pip install -r requirements.txt